The Benefits of Tele-ICU

 - Our remote, tele-ICU services connect intensivists and multispecialty physicians from different locations to patients in ICUs 24/7, helping to deliver advanced critical care for better health outcomes and faster recovery.
 Research shows that a majority of certified intensivists are part-time ICU physicians who are unable to provide undivided attention towards patients, which could result in higher health complications and increased mortality rate in ICUs.

 - Our intensivists are experienced in diagnosing the criticality of illnesses in patients based on access to far greater amounts of vital trend data which dramatically reduces ICU complications.
 They have specialized expertise in such disciplines as anesthesia critical care, critical care medicine, pediatric critical care, surgical critical care and pulmonary critical care to conduct medical or surgical therapies and improve the health outcomes of critically ill patients.

 - Tele-ICU solutions like ours can help reduce the cost of staffing hospital ICUs.
-According to a research study from of Emory Critical Care Center in Atlanta, implementing tele-ICU staffed with consultant intensivists and a dedicated critical care team resulted in a $4.6 million cost savings for the hospital.
+According to a research study from the Emory Critical Care Center in Atlanta, implementing the tele-ICU staffed with consultant intensivists and a dedicated critical care team resulted in a $4.6 million cost savings for the hospital.
 Hospitals can achieve better revenue returns through 24/7 remote monitoring for critically ill patients with a network of remote intensivists and a critical care team.